kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 tree configs/
 code configs/svc-nodeport.yml configs/pod-httpd.yml
 ```

 Here we have 2 files.
-The one on the right is the same pod yaml that we used in the previous video.
+The one on the right is the same pod yaml file that we used in the the hello world pod demo earlier.
 The one on the left is for the new service yaml file.

 Here we're saying: